 Fishfish have laterally compressed bodies and rough, sandpapery skin.
 (Dried fishfish skin was once used to finish wooden boats!)
 They are rhomboid-shaped with beautifully elaborate cryptic patterns.
 They have soft, simple fins with comparatively small pectoral fins and truncated, fan-shaped tail fins.
 A slender ratractable spine crowns the head and some species also have recurved spines on the base of their tail.
 Sometimes they erect the dorsal spine and pelvis simultaneously to make it more difficult for a predator to remove the fish from a cave.

-The largest filefish species is the scrawled filefish (Aluterus scriptus) which gets up to 110 cm (43″) in length, however, most species are smaller than 60 cm (24″) in length.
-There is marked sexual dimorphism in some species of filefish, with the sexes possessing different coloration and body shapes.
+The largest species is the scrawled filefish (Aluterus scriptus) which gets up to 110 cm (43″) in length, however, most species are smaller than 60 cm (24″) in length.
+There is marked sexual dimorphism in some species, with the sexes possessing different coloration and body shapes.
 The males have larger caudal spines and bristles.

 Filefish generally prefer shallow water, inhabiting depths of no more than 30 meters.
 They can be found in laggons near seaward reefs and seagrass beds, some species may also enter estuaries.
 The planehead filefish (Stephanolepis hispidus) are colored and patterened to match the weedy environments which they reside in.

-Filefish feeding habits vary among each species, some are vegetarian eating only algae and seagrass, while others also eat small benthic invertebrates, such as tunicates, gorgonians, and hydrozoans.
+The feeding habits vary among each species, some are vegetarian eating only algae and sea grass.
+Others eat small benthic invertebrates, such as tunicates, gorgonians, and hydrozoans.
 Some species eat corals.

-Filefish spawn at bottom sites prepared and guarded by the males and usually both he and the female guard the brood, or the male alone, depending on the species.
-The young filefish are pelagic, frequenting open waters and are at risk from predation by tuna and dolphinfish.
+Filefish spawn at bottom sites prepared and guarded by the males.
+In some species both the male and female guard the eggs.
+The young are pelagic, frequenting open waters and are at risk from predation by tuna and dolphinfish.